 To ensure their EBC is approved for the program, Amazon sellers must follow Amazon’s policies.
 They may not use intellectual property, including copyrighted images or trademarked logos, without permission of the owner, or make promotional claims in the enhanced content listings.
 Photographs and graphics must be sufficiently high quality, and your text content should be engaging in order to be approved for the program.

-Amazon Account suspension can be devastating for small or medium businesses that rely on Amazon to make a living.
+Amazon Account suspension or an Amazon ban can be devastating for small or medium businesses that rely on Amazon to make a living.

 Account suspension can occur for three general reasons: